dixslyf/mnist-digits-nb-nn/report/report.typ

 = Problem Description

-The task is to classify images of handwritten digits using a naive Bayes classifier and a neural-network-based model.
+This report describes the classification of handwritten digits using two different models: a naive Bayes classifier and a convolutional neural network~(CNN).
+The MNIST~(Modified National Institute of Standards and Technology) data set, widely recognized in machine learning research, serves as the basis for this analysis.
-The handwritten digits are provided as a data set of grayscale images encoded as NumPy arrays.
+The data set has been provided as grayscale images of handwritten digits, each represented as a 28#sym.times\28 pixel NumPy array.
-Each image is labeled with its corresponding digit (0--9) and has dimensions of 28 by 28 pixels.
+Each image is labeled with a digit from 0 to 9, corresponding to ten output classes.
-There is a total of 10 output classes, with each class corresponding to a digit.
+The data set has also been pre-partitioned into training, validation, and testing subsets.

-= Examining the Provided Code and Data
+= Examining the Given Code and Data

-Several source code and data files were provided by the assignment.
-We have the following data files:
+The assignment provides several data and source code files.
+The data files are as follows:

 - `x_train.npy`